 - 75 acres minimum

-- Contracts are ranked based on bid price and habitat quality
+- Contracts are ranked on timing, habitat quality, and price

-- Within 5 miles of Sacramento International Airport and Beal Air-force Base
+- Within 5 miles of Sacramento International Airport and Beale Air-force Base (see exclusion area maps below)

-- Within 3 miles of a major population center (due to mosquito concerns)
+- Fields within 3 miles of a population center due to mosquitos

-- Unmanaged fields with tall standing straw or vegetation
+- Fields with tall standing straw or vegetation

 Ranking and Scoring Process